vn971/timeplot/README.md

 1. Install dependencies `gnuplot`, `xprintidle` and `xdotool`:
 * * On Debian/Ubuntu, `sudo apt install gnuplot xprintidle xdotool`
 * * On macOS, same packages seem to be available, but I don't know installation best practices.
 PR anyone?
-* * On Windows, Windows support is planned, but not there yet.
+* * Windows support is planned, but not there yet.
 Hopefully we'll get there in a couple of weeks.
 2. Build the project:
 * * On Linux, you can download pre-built version: [https://pointsgame.net/vn971/temp/tpl/timeplot](https://pointsgame.net/vn971/temp/tpl/timeplot)  and make it executable by doing `chmod +x timeplot`
 * * On all other platforms, clone/download this repository, install `cargo`, build project with `cargo build --release`, observe the executable on "target/release/timeplot".